bitfocus/companion-module-renewedvision-propresenter-api/companion/HELP.md

 Variables are not "reset" when disconnected or connection is lost - the last knwon values just stay!

 Many dynamic variables use UUID in ID instead of name - Names can contain invalid characters for variable names.
 Also, ProPresenter allows duplicates names for items and Companion variable names must be unique.
-This has the drawback of not being very readable when reading expressions tha tcontain these variables.
-The nice thing about uuid is that is never changes - so you can rename objects as often as you like in ProPresenter and the _uuid_ style variables that refer to them will continue to work.
+This has the drawback of not being very readable when reading expressions tha contain these variables.
+The nice thing about uuid is that it never changes - so you can rename objects as often as you like in ProPresenter and the _uuid_ style variables that refer to them will continue to work.

 The Set operation for a timer allows you to rename it - but ONLY IF you choose "None" for the optional operation.
 When using a Timer set action to update a timer, I have seen that doing an operation (start/reset) too soon after you have updated it seems to revert the changes made by timer set action - wait a little while or use the option to set AND perform operation.

 A momentary flash of warning symbol will appear on all buttons with ProPresenter actions when a request fails - check debug log for details. (prob invalid input in an action for a button or trigger)

 Looks are identified by name or index....
 UUID of live look does not match any UUID of the list of configured looks.
 So we can't use UUID for identifying a look to trigger.
-TODO: Does this need any more explanation.

 ## 🎹 Simple MIDI Button Pusher: ##